hkessener/fritzen/README.md

         List of actions for service ontel:

-            - backup : Backup all phonebooks to files.
+            - backup: Backup all phonebooks to files.

             - backup:id : Backup phonebook from file by ID.
 For example "--action backup:1" will back up the phonebook with ID #1.